tc39/notes/meetings/2016-05/may-24.md

 WH: If you write a while loop, you'll always have one frame of your library.
 If the library uses tail calls to callbacks, it's possible for the library to wipe itself off the stack completely.

-MS: Error.stack is not dependable.
+MLS: Error.stack is not dependable.
 It is inadequate if we're arguing about telemetry concerns today.

 [_Simple Error.stack test_] There are already concerns about using Error.stack for telemetry today.

 DE: we should see about improving these things.

-MS: So, we shouldn't be using this as an argument to not implement TC.
+MLS: So, we shouldn't be using this as an argument to not implement TC.

 MM: the current behavior of Error.stack is non deterministic, it differs between browsers.

-MS: And between releases too.
+MLS: And between releases too.

 MM: It is good to have in mind what we want Error.stack to be for the co-design for TC.

-MS: It is telemetry in general, not just Error.stack.
+MLS: It is telemetry in general, not just Error.stack.
 It may be worth considering speccing something especially for telemetry.
 Not just who-called-who.

 DE: I would rather not have to regress what we have, because we already shipped these different methods to get information about the stack frames.

-MS: [_PTC Telemetry concerns, last point_] Just speculation that telemetry will be broken if TC are implemented.
+MLS: [_PTC Telemetry concerns, last point_] Just speculation that telemetry will be broken if TC are implemented.

 YK: Don't use TC is not suitable answer for broken telemetry with TC.

 _General agreement._

-MS: But, we have no known breakage.
+MLS: But, we have no known breakage.

 YK: Error.stack used in a bunch of ways, one is telemetry, reporting errors to console when promise rejected or async, stack trace for thing that has happened.
 One problem that will happen is when you have a library that uses STC and then the library will be hidden from the stack trace.

 DE: Error.stack used by Google in application frameworks, collected and bucketed, looked at by devs to resolve bugs.
 Not a website breakage concern.

-MS: you won't be able to aggregate.
+MLS: you won't be able to aggregate.

 YK: Native frames are never the source of your bugs.